omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Plasma block verifier
 The entity that verifies blocks in a child chain.
-In OmiseGO’s case, an entity that runs the watcher software.
+In the OMG Network's case, an entity that runs the watcher software.

 ## Plasma cash